COVID-19 and the Ears, Nose & Throat – A Layman’s Guide

 How COVID-19 Enters the Host…

 COVID-19 is aerosolized (meaning it travels in the air through particles emitted during speech, sneezing, coughing, etc.) and as such, it remains airborne for some uncertain distance and period of time.
 These qualities enable COVID-19 to infect vast numbers of the population in record time.
 Because it is an aerosolized, and partly airborne virus, the novel coronavirus typically enters the host through the nose, mouth and/or eyes.
-In addition, COVID-19 lives on inanimate surfaces and can be transmitted after one touches an involved surface and then inadvertently (and unknowingly) touches his/her nose, mouth or eyes.

 Hand Sanitizers, Masks, Gloves, Social Distancing and More